-In this project, the main components are a small wearable that helps in the user's positioning through UWB technology.
+In this project, the main component is a small wearable that helps in the user's positioning through UWB technology.
 This technology provides very accurate positioning, up to 10 cm divergence.
 This device, apart from the ability to locate the user, can also determine the orientation of the user, receive voice commands, and transmit voice instructions to guide the visually impaired people.

-Specifically, as it is shown in Figure 1, in our purposed system, our smart device can communicate to anchors via UWB technology, in order to locate the user.
-This device provides the ability to route and navigate by voice commands the user.
+Specifically, as it is shown in Figure 1, in our proposed system, our smart device can communicate to anchors via UWB technology, in order to locate the user.
+This device has the ability to provide route and navigation information to the user via voice commands.
 The anchors are calculating and measuring the distance between the user and the anchor.
-The distance data (between the user and the anchors), is transferred to a local server in order to measure the exact position, running positioning algorithms, that in our case will be trilateration.
+The distance data (between the user and the anchors), is transferred to a local server in order to measure the exact position and run positioning algorithms, that in our case will be trilateration.
 The positioning algorithms are described in the Section V. Furthermore, there is a remote server that has a map of the building.
-This remote server, having the details of the building and the position of the user and the destination of the user, it can provide guidance to the user, giving him directions.
+This remote server, having the details of the building and the position of the user and the destination of the user, can provide guidance to the user by giving directions.
 The directions are given by the smartphone to the user through wireless headphones, using voice commands.

 Figure 1.
-Overview of the proposed Architecture.
+Overview of the proposed architecture.

-As far the wearable device is concerned, the processor that is chosen is the module made by Econais, the (EC32L13).
+As far as the wearable device is concerned, the processor that is chosen is the module made by Econais, the EC32L13 [25].
 The EC32L13 is a 32-bit processor of the product family STM32 processors.
-This family of processors are energy efficient, in order to expand the battery life.
-In this module, it is integrated a Wi Fi module, too.
-For the connectivity through UWB, we have chosen the module DWM1000 of the Decawave.
+This processors in this family of processors are energy efficient, in order to expand the battery life.
+A WiFi module is also integrated into the wearable device.
+For the connectivity through UWB, we have chosen the module DWM1000 of Decawave.

-In Figure 2, there is the general architecture of the wearable device.
+In Figure 2, we present the general architecture of the wearable device.
 The device consists of some sensors such as, the magnetometer and accelerometer sensors, the UWB module, the WiFi module, the Main Computing Unit, which in our case is the EC32L13 and module for the battery management as well, in order to expand the battery life as long as possible.

 Figure 2.
-Overview of the device's architecture
+Overview of the device's architecture.